rossr2601/CS1050_Spring2025/TechDocs/Tech_Docs.md

 ### What is **hard coding** and why is it bad?

-Hardcoding is when you put in a value
+Hardcoding is when you put in a value into the code itself instead of assigning a constant to use for it.
+This makes your code not only more readable, but also more adaptable.
+Instead of having to go through and change each instance of the constant number being used, you just have to change it once.

 ## Module 02: Predefined Classes, Methods, and Decision Structures ##